Despensa Antigorgojos – Guía Definitiva

 📅 Pantry Day

-Mark annual review on calendar.
+Mark yearly review on calendar.
 Make it a family learning activity

 💧 Humidity Control

-Cobalt paper strips turn pink if RH exceeds 60%
+Cobalt paper strips turn from blue to pink if over 60% RH

 🎯 Final Tip

-The best pantry is not the one that accumulates the most, but the one checked with discipline.
-A couple of minutes every six months ensure years of peace of mind and grains always ready for the table.
+The best pantry is not the one that stores the most, but the one that is checked consistently.
+A few minutes every six months guarantee years of peace of mind and grains always ready for the table.

 🛒 Recommended Equipment